 Cases where disability payments are denied to an employee who is physically and/or psychologically incapacitated by her pregnancy.
 As a result of this difficult pregnancy, the employee is forced to miss work, disability benefits are critical during this vulnerable period.
 Denial can create significant problems.

-Hiring An Employment Lawyer Is Important
+Hiring a Labor Lawyer is Important

 It is good practice to hire an employment lawyer as soon as possible.